Since 2013, I’ve made a goal every year to read 52 books. I’ve always struggled to hit the goal.

-This article isn’t about why reading is important, but let me give you the short version: Reading is the absorption of information and ideas.
-It’s crucial for learning, growing, and expanding your perspective on the world.
+This article isn’t about why reading is important, but let me give you the short version: Significant evidence links reading to improved mental health and happiness.

 Non-fiction teaches you how to do stuff, how stuff works, and what happened.
 Fiction connects ideas and themes by engaging our innate desire for narrative.
 Both fiction and non-fiction are important for improving your thinking, and both can be a whole lot of fun.

 To quote A Dance With Dragons: “A reader lives a thousand lives before he dies… The man who never reads lives only one.”

 Find your no-hands times, and fill them with audiobooks

 The big breakthrough to my book count in 2017 actually came from trying to make the best of a bad situation: A new, long commute.
 I found myself stuck with 90-120 minutes a day by myself.
 No free fingers to poke devices.

 I started listening to audiobooks.
 I realized how enriched and focused I felt when I did this.
 I figured out how to make the most of listening, and decided to do it all the time.

 Then, I started finding other quiet times when I was “stuck” in one place with no free hands: cleaning dishes, holding a sleeping baby, folding laundry, riding a stationary bike at the gym, etc.

 Of course, there’s no need to be zealous.
 Enjoy the quiet.
 Listen to Tchaikovsky.
 Talk to people.
 But make your default be listening to books.